Best pianos for beginners

 Uprights

 Yamaha upright piano models are a great choice for beginners.
-‘Upright’ simply means that the strings are arranged vertically, so the piano takes up the minimum space, in contrast to the horizontal layout of a grand piano.
-The classic choices in this range are the Yamaha U1 and the Yamaha U3.
+‘Upright’ simply means that the strings are arranged vertically, so the piano takes up minimal space in contrast to the horizontal layout of a grand piano.

 These two models offer a perfect balance of classic design with modern precision construction and are considered by many to be a benchmark for pianos for beginners.
 They have an improved soundboard and hammers, giving a richer tone, with a reinforced frame that is made to last.